id-studiolab/cookbook/index.markdown

 ## Welcome!!!

-Every month people from the studiolab and students produce a ridicolous amount of code, but unfortunately, most of the time this code together with all the knowledge that comes with it is lost on some computer folder.
+Every month people from the studiolab and students produce a ridiculous amount of code, but unfortunately, most of the time this code together with all the knowledge that comes with it is lost on some computer folder.
 This repository is an attempt to make the prototyping knowledge from the studiolab accessible to student and staff.

-On this site you will find usefull resources about how to build, prototype, connect and fix your interactive prototypes.
+On this site you will find useful resources about how to build, prototype, connect and fix your interactive prototypes.
 Enjoy browsing around!

 We can all contribute to the repository by sharing code snippets and reference projects.